lingcheng99/Kagge-digit-recognition/README.md

 Use LinearSVC first, with various C values, and the precision score is around 0.90 Use RBF kernels next.
 For some reason, the running time is extremely long and the result is poor.
-Use polynomial kernels and get good scores with degree=2 or 3.
-Use kfold cross validation and choose svm.SVC(kernel='poly',degree=3).
+Use polynomial kernels and get good scores around 0.97.
+Use GridSearchCV and choose svm.SVC(kernel='poly',degree=2).
 The score is 0.97543, slight improvement over KNN.